New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Why New Jersey Raised Its Car Insurance Minimums

 New Jersey's old 15/30/5 limits were set decades ago and were woefully out of step with modern medical and repair costs.
-The legislature recognized that a $15,000 bodily injury limit could be exhausted by a single ambulance ride and a few hours in an emergency room — leaving accident victims — and at-fault drivers — in a serious financial bind.
+A $15,000 bodily injury limit could be exhausted by a single ambulance ride and a few hours in an emergency room — leaving accident victims and at-fault drivers in serious financial jeopardy.
+The legislature recognized this gap and passed P.L.
+2022, c.87 to modernize the state's financial responsibility framework.

 Here's why the increase was necessary:

-• Protection for all parties: Higher minimums mean that injured parties have a better chance of being made financially whole, and at-fault drivers are less likely to face catastrophic out-of-pocket liability exposure.
+• Protection for all parties: Higher minimums give injured parties a better chance of being made financially whole, while reducing the risk of catastrophic out-of-pocket liability for at-fault drivers.

-• Alignment with national trends: Multiple states, including California and Virginia, have also raised their minimums in recent years, reflecting a nationwide push to modernize financial responsibility laws.
+• Alignment with national trends: Multiple states — including California, Virginia, and North Carolina — have also raised their minimums in recent years, reflecting a nationwide push to modernize financial responsibility laws.
+Learn more about how car insurance laws differ by state.

 Pincher's Pro Tip

 Shop your policy at every renewal.
 The minimum increase means your insurer will automatically bump your coverage — but that doesn't mean you're getting the best rate.
-Use your renewal as an opportunity to compare quotes from multiple NJ-licensed carriers to make sure you're not overpaying for the updated coverage.
+Use your renewal as an opportunity to compare quotes from multiple NJ-licensed carriers.
+GEICO, NJM, and Progressive are among carriers known for competitive NJ rates.

 Farmers logo